+What can other sectors and disciplines provide?
 While analysis often does not always follow a linear approach, a contextual understanding helps identify and understand key threats, the effects of the threats on the population, and capacities to address the threat (see Figure A2.2).
 Data and information organised within this pillar helps to define and clarify assumptions behind a protection risk.
 It can therefore help to inform how to address the problem.
 Before beginning the context analysis, identify existing data and information which will help you to further articulate your information needs.
 The majority of the context analysis does not require primary data collection, but rather the collection and organisation of existing information about specific protection threats.
 Consult relevant cultural experts, along with data and thematic experts (such as historians, anthropologists, context experts, civil society actors).2 Your analysis of the harmful, discriminatory and/or protective contextual factors will inform the conclusions within the other PAF pillars.
 You will look at conclusions from each pillar together to inform your understanding of the situation as a whole.

 Data and information which helps you understand the context in which protection risks occur may come from different sectors and disciplines.

 Potential data and information sources include:

-- trends (universities, national NGOs, policy research institutes, HNOs/HRPs) - legal analysis (monitoring reports about legal services, IHL/IHRL actors, etc.) - national and local opinions (civil society leaders, think tanks or research institutes, local colleagues, etc.).
+- analyses of national fragility (OECD, think tanks, etc.) - trends (universities, national NGOs, policy research institutes, HNOs/HRPs) - legal analysis (monitoring reports about legal services, IHL/IHRL actors, etc.) - national and local opinions (civil society leaders, think tanks or research institutes, local colleagues, etc.).

-For a more detailed description of designing for analysis, see Step A in the Analysis Workflow tab in Appendix 1.
+2 For a more detailed description of designing for analysis, see Step A in the Analysis Workflow tab in Appendix 1.